guardian/gateway/docs/setup.md

 #### Full Configuration

-Now copy the example config in `.ratelimit.example.json` to `.ratelimit.json`.
+Copy the example config in `.ratelimit.example.json` to `.ratelimit.json`.
 This will be disabled by default, so you'll need to modify the `enabled` flag to be set to `true`.

 Here's a quick-start configuration that you can copy-paste into `.ratelimit.json` to get you started: